Riemannian Denoising Model for Molecular Structure Optimization with Chemical Accuracy: Results

-In contrast, interestingly, both the $\vert \Delta E \vert$ distributions of the Riemannian sampling and the MMFF show similarly small energy differences and more molecular-like noisy structures.
-In both cases, primary structural differences occur in the bond and dihedral angles with respect to the reference structures, as shown in Figure \ref{fig:noisy_distribution}b.
-Furthermore, this suggests that the structural dynamics on the Riemannian manifold defined by Eq. \ref{eq:metric} are similar to those of molecular dynamics.
-More distribution results, including additional measurements, D-MAE and $L^2$ norm in $q$-coordinates, can be found in Supplementary Figure 2.
+The results indicate that while the RMSD distributions of the Riemannian and Euclidean noise-sampling are similar, the $\abs{\Delta E}$ distributions show a substantial discrepancy.
+Specifically, the Euclidean noise causes greater energetic instability, often involving new bond formation or breaking.
+In contrast, both the $\abs{\Delta E}$ distributions of the Riemannian and MMFF cases show much smaller energy changes with intact molecular structures (no bond formation or breaking).
+In both cases, primary structural differences occur in the bond and dihedral angles with respect to the reference structures, as shown in Figure~\ref{fig:noisy_distribution}a.
+Furthermore, this suggests that the structural perturbation on the Riemannian manifold defined by \cref{eq:metric} can approximate those on the respective PES (see Supplementary Figure~6 for more detailed results).

-Both DSM and R-DSM are trained to denoise structures generated by Euclidean and Riemannian noise-sampling, respectively.
-Training details are provided in \cref{sec4.1}, which elaborates on the formulation of R-DSM through the diffusion process, the corresponding SDEs, the use of deep learning models to approximate the score function, and the loss function.